Bayesian analysis of the complex singlet model with phase transition gravitational waves: Introduction

 \section{Introduction}

 The stochastic gravitational-wave background (SGWB) encodes relic information from the earliest stages of the Universe and provides a unique avenue for probing fundamental physics beyond the reach of colliders~\cite{Caldwell:2022qsj,LiGong:2024qmt}.
-Evidence for such a background has recently been reported in the nanohertz band by pulsar timing array (PTA) collaborations~\cite{NANOGrav:2023gor,NANOGrav:2023hde,EPTA:2023sfo, Athron:2023mer}.
+Evidence for such a background has recently been reported in the nanohertz band by pulsar timing array collaborations~\cite{NANOGrav:2023gor,NANOGrav:2023hde,EPTA:2023sfo, Athron:2023mer}.
 At higher frequencies, ground-based detectors such as Advanced LIGO~\cite{LIGOScientific:2017vtl}, Virgo~\cite{Kumar:2024bfe}, and KAGRA~\cite{KAGRA:2020tym} have constrained the SGWB up to the kilohertz regime~\cite{LIGOScientific:2025bgj}.
-In the coming decade, space-based interferometers, including LISA~\cite{LISA:2017pwj,Robson:2018ifk,LISACosmologyWorkingGroup:2022jok}, Taiji~\cite{Hu:2017mde,Ruan:2018tsw,Wu:2018clg}, and TianQin~\cite{TianQin:2015yph,TianQin:2020hid,Luo:2020bls}, are expected to open an observational window in the millihertz band, enabling tests of a wide range of cosmological processes.
+In the coming decade, space-based interferometers, including Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj,Robson:2018ifk,LISACosmologyWorkingGroup:2022jok}, Taiji~\cite{Hu:2017mde,Ruan:2018tsw,Wu:2018clg}, and TianQin~\cite{TianQin:2015yph,TianQin:2020hid,Luo:2020bls}, are expected to open an observational window in the millihertz band, enabling tests of a wide range of cosmological processes.

 Among the potential cosmological sources, first-order phase transitions (FOPTs) are of particular interest~\cite{Caprini:2015zlo,Weir:2017wfa,Mazumdar:2018dfl,Caprini:2019egz,Bian:2021ini,Athron:2023xlk}.
-The violent bubble expansion and collision during such transitions can generate a stochastic gravitational wave (GW) signal through sound waves (SW) and plasma turbulence.
+The violent bubble expansion and collision during such transitions can generate a stochastic gravitational-wave (GW) signal through sound waves (SWs) and plasma turbulence.
 A strongly first-order electroweak phase transition (EWPT) can simultaneously satisfy the out-of-equilibrium condition required for electroweak baryogenesis~\cite{Morrissey:2012db} and yield a potentially detectable GW signal in the frequency range accessible to future space missions~\cite{Caprini:2015zlo}.

 The extraction of a faint cosmological signal from experimental data is, however, complicated by instrumental noise and astrophysical confusion foregrounds~\cite{Boileau:2020rpg,Boileau:2021sni}.
 Space-based interferometers rely on time-delay interferometry (TDI)~\cite{Tinto:2014lxa} to suppress laser frequency fluctuations, forming three orthogonal data combinations, commonly labeled as $A$, $E$, and $T$~\cite{Smith:2019wny}.
 The so-called null channel $T$~\cite{Adams:2010vc} is nearly insensitive to GWs at low frequencies, serving as an internal reference for calibration and noise validation.
 Foregrounds originating from unresolved compact binaries, both Galactic and extragalactic, constitute an additional stochastic background~\cite{Tinto:2004wu,Barack:2004wc,Caprini:2024hue}, which must be carefully modeled and marginalized in any realistic analysis.